 The envisaged project is economically viable.
-The expected benefits to the community outweigh the costs involved by more than twice.
+The expected benefits to the community outweigh the costs involved.
 The economic viability of the Project was assessed on the following parameters and benchmark / threshold values mentioned above:

 - The EIRR for the project should exceed the hurdle rate Social Discount Rate of 12% - The Benefit-Cost ratio should exceed the hurdle value of 1